Global secondary indexes

 Atomic read modify write operations with UPDATE IF EXISTS

 INSERT ...
-IF NOT EXISTS which require an atomic read-modify-write, Apache Cassandra uses LWT which requires 4 round-trips between peers.
-These operations are supported in YugabyteDB a lot more efficiently, because of YugabyteDB's CP (in the CAP theorem) design based on strong consistency, and require only 1 Raft-round trip between peers.
-Number & Counter types work the same and don't need a separate "counters" table.
+IF NOT EXISTS that require an atomic read-modify-write, Apache Cassandra uses LWT which requires 4 round-trips between peers.
+These operations are supported in YugabyteDB a lot more efficiently, because of YugabyteDB's CP (in the CAP theorem) design based on strong consistency, and require only a single Raft-round trip between peers.
+Number and counter types work the same and don't need a separate "counters" table.

 JSONB document data type

 jsonb data type that makes it easy to model JSON data, which does not have a set schema and might change often.
 You can use JSONB to group less interesting and less accessed columns of a table.
 YCQL also supports JSONB expression indexes that can be used to speed up data retrieval that would otherwise require scanning the JSON entries.

 jsonbcolumns are slower to read and write compared to normal columns.
 They also take more space because they need to store keys in strings and make keeping data consistency harder.
 A good schema design is to keep most columns as regular ones or collections, and only using

 data jsonbcolumn where you store everything, but a

 dynamic_data jsonbcolumn and other ones being primitive columns.